inr-kit/McCAD-Library/README.rst

 McCAD v1.0
 -----------
-McCAD is an interface library for the conversion of CAD solid models, Boundary Representation "BRep", to MCNP, Constructive Solid Geometry "CSG".
+McCAD is an interface library for the conversion of CAD solid models to MCNP input syntax, from Boundary Representation "BRep" to Constructive Solid Geometry "CSG".
 The library is written in C++ and consists of two main algorithms:

 1- Decompostion: